pggalaviz/pggalaviz/_posts/2018-07-19-aes-gcm-timed-encryption-with-elixir.md

 ## Conclusion

-This experimet shows us that Elixir has the capacity and tools for using encryption thanks to the Erlang/Beam environment.
+This experiment shows us that Elixir has the capacity and tools for using encryption thanks to the Erlang/Beam environment.

 While this code is probably not production ready, it's been fun to implement,